Native American languages

 Here are more pictures of Penobscot clothing styles,

-and some photographs and links about traditional Indian clothes in general.
+and some photographs and links about traditional Indian fashion in general.

 What did Penobscot Indians use for transportation in the days before cars?
 Did they